An infinite-dimensional Kolmogorov theorem and the construction of almost periodic breathers: Application to the Aubry--MacKay conjecture

 \subsection{Discrete breathers}

-Periodic/quasi-periodic/almost periodic breathers, namely solutions of nonlinear systems that are periodic/quasi-periodic/almost periodic in time and localized in space, have long been a subject of significant interest.
-The difficulty of proving their existence increases progressively, from periodic to quasi-periodic to almost periodic, and as a consequence, the amount of work on these aspects declines accordingly.
+Periodic, quasi-periodic, and almost periodic breathers---namely, solutions to nonlinear systems that are periodic, quasi-periodic, or almost periodic in time and localized in space---have long been a subject of significant interest\footnote{Notwithstanding the difference in terminology between KAM theory and physics-related problems, we continue to use the term ``breather'' in this section to correspond with historical conventions in the latter.}.
+The difficulty of establishing their existence increases progressively from the periodic to the quasi-periodic and, ultimately, the almost periodic case; consequently, the relevant literature becomes correspondingly sparse.
 As is well known, only a few partial differential equations admit continuous breathers.
 In contrast, many partial difference equations, or equivalently, many infinite systems of ordinary differential equations, admit \textit{discrete} breathers, for which there are some profound reasons related to spectral theory.
 From the perspectives of physics (e.g., condensed matter physics) and biophysics, investigating the latter is both natural and fundamentally important, as such discrete breathers can produce complex effects of energy focusing and transfer.
 In this case, the spatial variable is not continuous in space; instead, it varies over some lattice, such as in a crystal.
-The foundational work on the existence of discrete \textit{periodic} breathers is extensive, culminating in well-established theoretical frameworks.
+The foundational literature on the existence of discrete \textit{periodic} breathers is extensive, culminating in well-established theoretical frameworks.
 The origins of this line of research can be traced back to the seminal work of Fr\"ohlich \textit{et al.} \cite{MR0833019}.
-Key contributions on this aspect include work by Aubry \cite{MR1264115,MR1353962,MR1464249}, MacKay and Aubry \cite{MR1304442}, Arioli and Gazzola \cite{MR1375653}, Arioli \textit{et al.} \cite{Arioli}, Ahn \cite{MR1632649}, and the references therein, alongside recent advancements such as those by Pelinovsky and Sakovich \cite{MR2997701}, and Arioli and Koch \cite{MR4034784}.
-In addition, comprehensive surveys on discrete \textit{periodic} breathers can be found in the work of MacKay \cite{MR1353954,MR1808178}, Flach and Willis \cite{MR1607320}, and Aubry \cite{MR2230489}.
+Key contributions in this direction include works by Aubry \cite{MR1264115,MR1353962,MR1464249}, MacKay--Aubry \cite{MR1304442}, Arioli--Gazzola \cite{MR1375653}, Arioli \textit{et al.} \cite{Arioli}, Ahn \cite{MR1632649}, and the references therein, alongside recent advancements such as those by Pelinovsky--Sakovich \cite{MR2997701} and Arioli--Koch \cite{MR4034784}.
+In addition, comprehensive surveys on discrete \textit{periodic} breathers can be found in the works of MacKay \cite{MR1353954,MR1808178}, Flach and Willis \cite{MR1607320}, and Aubry \cite{MR2230489}.
 However, results concerning discrete \textit{quasi-periodic/almost periodic} breathers remain relatively scarce, and the exploration is more challenging.
 Notable contributions in this direction include the comprehensive works of Yuan \cite{MR1889993}, and Fontich \textit{et al.} \cite{MR3353644}, along with the references cited therein.